manasakani/manasakani.github.io/_pages/about.md

   - /about.html
 ---

-[Work in progress, just started this new website!]

 Hi!
 I'm a PhD Candidate at ETH Zurich, in the Department of Electrical Enginering and Information Technology, Computational Nanoelectronics group, advised by Prof. Mathieu Luisier.
 My research interests lie at at the intersection of three fields:

 *  ***Ab initio* and atomistic semiconductor device modeling** - developing custom simulation tools to capture the operating physics of emerging semiconductor devices